 There are many chromophores in skin and blood: (e.g., proteins, amino acids, DNA, RNA, hemoglobin, bilirubin, melanin).
-Two primary spectroscopic phenomena participate in the interaction of infrared radiation with human tissue - light scattering in the region of 1.52-1.85 μm and molecular absorption (e.g., by water, fat, and protein) in the 2.0-2.5 μm region.
+Two primary spectroscopic phenomena participate in the interaction of infrared radiation with human tissue - light scattering in the region of 1.52-1.85 $\mu$ m and molecular absorption (e.g., by water, fat, and protein) in the 2.0-2.5 $\mu$ m region.

-Tissue to be treated must be thick enough to provide absorption of NIR radiation by glucose but thin enough to allow sufficient NIR energy to pass through.
-Water, hemoglobin (the pigment that renders blood red), and melanin (the pigment that gives skin its color) present in human surface tissue, exert a significant affect on the absorption of optical radiation.
-The spectral range within the "therapeutic window" (fig. 23.3) is between 600 and 1300 nm due to absorption by water and pigments.
+Tissue to be treated must be thick enough to provide absorption of NIR radiation by glucose but thin enough to allow sufficient NIR energy to Water. pass through. hemoglobin (the pigment that renders blood red ), and melanin the ( pigment that gives skin its color ) present in surface tissue. human exert a significant affect absorption on the of optical radiation.

 Fig. 23.3.
-The "therapeutic window" - the spectral region between 600 and 1300 mm due to absorption by water and pigments
+The "therapeutic window" - the spectral region between 600 and 1300 nm due to absorption by water and pigments